Is Your Child a Bully

-Things at school have changed quite immensely from what it was back in the day when we all were school kids.
+Things at school have changed quite immensely from what it was back in the day when we all were school kids Child a Bully.
 Schools are not just mere institutions of knowledge anymore but they have formed a social structure of their own.
 Just like everywhere else, this place is also ruled by the bourgeoisie – the Elite class.
 Kids belonging to this class do not earn the right to their position due to their bank accounts but their seniority is based on the power of popularity and social support to influence others.

 The second kind and not so popular kids at school are the regulars.
 These kids are normal happy individuals who do to believe in such disparity and social demarcation.